 WE NEED YOU AT THE NEXT FUN EVENT!

 THE NEXT ANNUAL "LTG (RET) TOM WEINSTEIN CHARITY GOLF CLASSIC" AT FORT BELVOIR, VA.
-NOW PLANNED FOR 23 OCTOBER 2020.
+NOW PLANNED FOR SOMETIME IN 2021.
 This will be our 21st Anniversary of this Charity Golf Classic!

 (Watch for more information on this WEB site and at your Army Headquarters or Corporate information sites about THESE and other MICA POTOMAC Events)